crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 and maintenance.
 The feature team needs to release asap.
 These are two competing priorities.
 How the code looks and how well it performs is largely a judgement decision.

-Now you have two groups of people who are largely disconnected, with competing incentives.
+Now you have two groups of people who are largely disconnected, but with competing incentives, working on the same system.
 It is often the case they may have different management teams and in the worst case different entire organizations.
 If they can't agree it leads to friction in an organization.
 There are two ways to view friction.
 A wise man said to me if there is no friction